jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-we mostly see that most axes have multiple large contributors with small contributors adding appreciably to the total incidents along that axis.2024 DBIR Appendices90Youll notice rather large contributions on many of the axes.
+we mostly see that most axes have multiple large contributors with small contributors adding appreciably to the total incidents along that axis.
+Acknowledgment and
+analysis of bias
+can conduct an exhaustive census of every breach that happens in the entire world each year (our study population), we must use sampling.
+Unfortunately, this process introduces bias.
+2024 DBIR Appendices
+Figure 85\.
+Individual contributors per Actor
+Figure 84\.
+Individual contributors per Action
+Breaches
+Breaches
+Breaches
+Figure 86\.
+Individual contributors per Asset
+Breaches
+91
+Youll notice rather large contributions on many of the axes.
 While wed generally be concerned about this, they represent contributions aggregating several other sources, not actual single contributions.
-It also occurs along most axes, limiting the bias introduced by that grouping of indirect contributors.The third source of bias is confirmation bias.
+It also occurs along most axes, limiting the bias introduced by that grouping of indirect contributors.
+The third source of bias is confirmation bias.
 Because we use our entire dataset for exploratory analysis, we cannot test specific hypotheses.
-Until we develop a collection method for data breaches beyond a sample of convenience, this is probably the best that can be done.As stated above, we attempt to mitigate these biases by collecting data from diverse contributors.
-We follow a consistent multiple\-review process, and when we hear hooves, we think horses, not zebras.105 We also try to review findings with subject matter experts in the specific areas ahead of release.Nonincident dataSince the 2015 issue, the DBIR includes data that requires analysis that did not fit into our usual categories of incident or breach.
+Until we develop a collection method for data breaches beyond a sample of convenience, this is probably the best that can be done.
+As stated above, we attempt to mitigate these biases by collecting data from diverse contributors.
+We follow a consistent multiple\-review process, and when we hear hooves, we think horses, not zebras.105 We also try to review findings with subject matter experts in the specific areas ahead of release.
+Data subsets
+We already mentioned the subset of incidents that passed our quality requirements, but as part of our analysis, there are other instances where we define subsets of data.
+These subsets consist of legitimate incidents that would eclipse smaller trends if left in.
+These are removed and analyzed separately, though may not be written about if no relevant findings were, well, found.
+This year we have two subsets of legitimate incidents that are not analyzed as part of the overall corpus:
+1\. 
+We separately analyzed a subset of web servers that were identified as secondary targets (such as taking over a website to spread malware).
+1\. 
+We separately analyzed botnet\- related incidents.
+Both subsets were separated the last seven years as well.
+Finally, we create some subsets to help further our analysis.
+In particular, a single subset is used for all analysis within the DBIR unless otherwise stated.
+It includes only quality incidents as described above and excludes the aforementioned two subsets.
+Non\-incident
+data
+Since the 2015 issue, the DBIR includes data that requires analysis that did not fit into our usual categories of incident or breach.
 Examples of non\-incident